jpvantassel/tic-tac-toe/README.md

 | 58.9 +/- 0.6      | 28.6 +/- 0.6      | 12.5 +/- 0.5     |

-Table 2 confirms that the uncertianty in the simulation is not signficant enough to confound the previous conclusion that when both players play randomly Player 1 enjosy a ~30% advantage over Player 2.
+Table 2 confirms that the uncertianty in the simulation is not signficant enough to confound the previous conclusion that when both players are playing randomly Player 1 enjoys an ~30% advantage over Player 2.